The Iliad Introduction

 In A Nutshell

-First making its appearance in scroll-format around the 8th century B.C., the Iliad is the earliest known work of European literature.
-From this perspective, you could say that European literature peaked pretty early; since then, you'd be hard-pressed to find a work that comes close to the Iliad for depth of insight into human life, as well as sheer beauty.
-(OK, a strong contender would be Homer's Odyssey, though it might be better to think of these two works as complementing, rather than competing with, each other.)
+First making its appearance in scroll-format around the 8th century B.C.E., the Iliad is the earliest known work of European literature.
 How did this happen?
 The fact is that, even though the Iliad stands at the beginning of one tradition— the written tradition—it also comes at the end of an entirely different tradition.
-One way of thinking about the Iliad is as a survivor of a form of purely oral poetry passed down from generation to generation without ever being written down.
+One way of thinking about Homer's Iliad is as a survivor of a form of purely oral poetry passed down from generation to generation without ever being written down.

 Why Should I Care?

 Why should you care?
-Oh, you mean, besides because the Iliad is pretty much the most famous work of fiction ever written?
-And besides because it is one of the two or three foundational texts for all of western culture (right up there with the Bible and, um… yeah, let’s go with one of the two foundational texts)?
+Oh, you mean, besides the fact that the Iliad is pretty much the most famous work of fiction ever written?
+And besides the fact that it's one of the two or three foundational texts for all of western culture (right up there with the Bible and, um… yeah, let’s go with one of the two foundational texts)?

 For instance, why fight at all?
 Why not just sit around and wait for the war to end or for death or whatever else is coming down the pike?
 Or for another example, just how much is one man’s honor worth?
 Worth upsetting a king’s plans?
 Yeah, probably.
 Leading to the deaths of a lot of others?
 Um… maybe not.
 See what we mean?

 Through question after question, through fight after fight, the Iliad is slowly working out the ethics of war, the morals of individuals, and how our individual humanity fits into the greater social fabric.

 But, you know, with a lot of awesome gore and people totally getting stabbed through the eyeballs and stuff.